- Admission Ticket

 - any other remote communication or photographic devices

-It is strongly recommended that the following items not be brought in the testing room.
+The following items must not be brought in the testing room.
 If it is necessary to bring any of these items with you, they cannot be kept on or under your desk and will be stored in a designated area of the testing room.
 However, please note that these items will not be guarded:

 - Food or drinks, unless special accommodations have been arranged and approved in advance by ISACA

 - Baggage of any kind including transparent bags, backpacks, handbags/purses, tote bags, briefcases, luggage, carrying cases, or pencil cases

 - Study materials including notes, papers, textbooks, or study guides

 - Wristwatches with engaged audible alarms/timers or any type of desk clock/time

 Please comply with all of these requests.
 ISACA will not assume responsibility or liability for stolen, lost, or damaged personal property.
 Neither ISACA or its testing vendor takes responsibility for personal belongings of candidates.

 Additional information can be found in the ISACA Exam Candidate Information Guide.